2001: A Space Odyssey: "A new heaven"

 Clarke indicated his preferred reading of the ending of 2001 as oriented toward the creation of "a new heaven" provided by the Star Child.
 His view was corroborated in a posthumously released interview with Kubrick.
 Kubrick says that Bowman is elevated to a higher level of being that represents the next stage of human evolution.
 The film also conveys what some viewers have described as a sense of the sublime and numinous.
 Ebert writes in his essay on 2001 in The Great Movies:

-In a book on architecture, Gregory Caicco writes that Space Odyssey illustrates how our quest for space is motivated by two contradictory desires, a "desire for the sublime" characterised by a need to encounter something totally other than ourselves—"something numinous"—and the conflicting desire for a beauty that makes us feel no longer "lost in space," but at home.
-Similarly, an article in The Greenwood Encyclopedia of Science Fiction and Fantasy, titled "Sense of Wonder," describes how 2001 creates a "numinous sense of wonder" by portraying a universe that inspires a sense of awe but that at the same time we feel we can understand.
+In a book on architecture, Gregory Caicco writes that Space Odyssey illustrates how the quest for space is motivated by two contradictory desires, a "desire for the sublime" characterised by a need to encounter something totally other than ourselves—"something numinous"—and the conflicting desire for a beauty that makes us feel no longer "lost in space", but at home.
+Similarly, an article in The Greenwood Encyclopedia of Science Fiction and Fantasy, titled "Sense of Wonder", describes how 2001 creates a "numinous sense of wonder" by portraying a universe that inspires a sense of awe but that at the same time we feel we can understand.
 Christopher Palmer wrote that "the sublime and the banal" coexist in the film, as it implies that to get into space, people had to suspend the "sense of wonder" that motivated them to explore it.

 HAL's breakdown

 The reasons for HAL's malfunction and subsequent malignant behaviour have elicited much discussion.
 He has been compared to Frankenstein's monster.
-In Clarke's novel, HAL malfunctions because of being ordered to lie to the crew of Discovery and withhold confidential information from them, namely the confidentially programmed mission priority over expendable human life, despite being constructed for "the accurate processing of information without distortion or concealment".
+In Clarke's novel, HAL malfunctions because it has been ordered to lie to the crew of Discovery and withhold confidential information from them, namely the confidentially programmed mission priority over expendable human life, despite being constructed for "the accurate processing of information without distortion or concealment".
 This would not be addressed on film until the 1984 follow-up, 2010: The Year We Make Contact.
 Film critic Roger Ebert wrote that HAL, as the supposedly perfect computer, is actually the most human of the characters.
 In an interview with Joseph Gelmis in 1969, Kubrick said that HAL "had an acute emotional crisis because he could not accept evidence of his own fallibility".

 "Star Child" symbolism

 Multiple allegorical interpretations of 2001 have been proposed.
-The symbolism of life and death can be seen through the final moments of the film, which are defined by the image of the "Star Child," an in utero foetus that draws on the work of Lennart Nilsson.
-The Star Child signifies a "great new beginning," and is depicted naked and ungirded but with its eyes wide open.
+The symbolism of life and death can be seen through the final moments of the film, which are defined by the image of the "Star Child", an in utero foetus that draws on the work of Lennart Nilsson.
+The Star Child signifies a "great new beginning", and is depicted naked and ungirded but with its eyes wide open.
 Leonard F. Wheat sees 2001 as a multi-layered allegory, commenting simultaneously on Nietzsche, Homer, and the relationship of man to machine.
 Rolling Stone reviewer Bob McClay sees the film as like a four-movement symphony, its story told with "deliberate realism".